Aguas Calientes, Peru: A Complete Guide to the Village of Machu Picchu

 7. Climbing Huayna Picchu

-Machu Picchu + Huayna Picchu Ticket
+- Machu Picchu + Huayna Picchu Ticket

-8. Machu Picchu mountain, an alternative to Huayna Picchu
+8. Machu Picchu Mountain, an alternative to Huayna Picchu

-If you don’t find available places for Huayna Picchu (which happens frequently), or if you just want to do a slightly less crowded hike, the Machu Picchu Mountain is an excellent alternative for you.
+If tickets for Huayna Picchu are already sold out or if you prefer a slightly less steep hike, Machu Picchu Mountain is an excellent alternative.

-Machu Picchu + Machu Picchu Mountain Ticket
+- Machu Picchu Ticket + Machu Picchu Mountain

 9. Visiting Machu Picchu